-One challenge with any interactive data workflow is handling large queries that generate too many output rows.
+A challenge with interactive data workflows is handling large queries.
+This includes queries that generate too many output rows, fetch many external partitions, or compute on extremely large data sets.
 These queries can be extremely slow, saturate cluster resources, and make it difficult for others to share the same cluster.

-Let’s take a look at an example, a SQL analyst in my organization is just getting ramped up on Databricks and the data we have in our organization.
-She’s performing some ad hoc queries to get familiar with the data layout in our just-in-time data warehouse.
-We work with a shared autoscaling cluster on Databricks that makes it easy for multiple users to use a single cluster at the same time.
-In the process of this ad hoc querying, let’s imagine that we have two tables that each have a million rows.
+An analyst is performing some ad hoc queries in a just-in-time data warehouse.
+The analyst uses a shared autoscaling cluster that makes it easy for multiple users to use a single cluster at the same time.
+Suppose there are two tables that each have a million rows.

 import org.apache.spark.sql.functions._ spark.conf.set("spark.sql.shuffle.partitions", 10) spark.range(1000000) .withColumn("join_key", lit(" ")) .createOrReplaceTempView("table_x") spark.range(1000000) .withColumn("join_key", lit(" ")) .createOrReplaceTempView("table_y")